top of page

 Hair Mineral Test Analysis (HMTA)

-Hair element analysis provides valuable insights into physiological disorders associated with essential and toxic element metabolism.
+Hair element analysis provides valuable insights into physiological disorders associated with the metabolism of essential and toxic elements.

 Nutrient elements such as magnesium, zinc, Iodine, molybdenum, and selenium are vital for enzyme function, whereas toxic elements such as lead and mercury can accumulate in hair, providing a unique perspective on recent exposure.